 BA 4713 is the state funded portion of Nevada's CMV safety program.
-NHP commercial enforcement Officers, Sergeants, Lieutenants and Commercial Vehicle Safety Inspectors (CVSI) work out of the regional offices in Elko, Las Vegas and Reno.
+BA 4713 commercial enforcement Officers, Sergeants, Lieutenants and Commercial Vehicle Safety Inspectors (CVSI) work out of the regional offices in Elko, Las Vegas and Reno.

-The salary and benefit costs incurred by Officers, Sergeants, Lieutenants and CVSIs, when conducting MCSAP-eligible activities, are the primary basis for NHP's state match for MCSAP grant funds and are used to support Nevada's Maintenance of Effort (MOE).
+The salary and benefit costs incurred by Officers, Sergeants, Lieutenants and CVSIs, when conducting MCSAP-eligible activities, are the basis for NHP's state share for MCSAP grant funds, while BA 4713 is used to support Nevada's Maintenance of Effort (MOE).
 MCSAP activity is captured on NHP's 186 Officer Report Form.

-The commercial enforcement part of NHP is not an official "bureau" or unit, but rather positions designated by HQ command for commercial enforcement.
-There is no law, regulation or policy that determines the number of NHP commercial enforcement personnel in BA 4713, this is determined internally within NHP.

-Traditionally, if one were to look back over the past decade of Nevada CVSPs, there have been around 62 designated non-MCSAP funded positions for the commercial enforcement program.
+The commercial enforcement component of NHP is not an official bureau or unit, but rather positions designated by HQ command for commercial enforcement.
+There is no law, regulation or policy that determines the number of NHP commercial enforcement personnel, this is determined internally within NHP.
+If one were to look back over the past decade of Nevada CVSPs, there have been around 62 designated non-MCSAP funded positions for the commercial enforcement program.
 While this has varied a little, there has usually been around 43 Sworn Officers, 7 Sergeants, 4 Lieutenants and 8 CVSIs in commercial enforcement.
 Of the 43 Officer positions, 18 of those were designated for Las Vegas, 13 for Reno and 9 for Elko.
-In addition, each region is assigned one sworn MCSAP officer designated to the Judicial outreach Program, contacts, media, training, etc. They are required to maintain their certifications on an annual basis.
+In addition, each region is assigned one sworn MCSAP officer designated to the Judicial outreach Program, for contacts, media, training, etc. They are required to maintain their certifications on an annual basis.

 The Lieutenants may already be certified from previous positions or they will attend NAS training upon being appointed to the Commercial Enforcement Program, they may maintain their certifications, however, it is not a requirement.
-The Lieutenants main purpose is manage regional personnel and oversight of operations.
+The Lieutenants main purpose is to manage regional personnel and oversight of operations.
 Lieutenants are often assigned to manage other sections within NHP in addition to Commercial Enforcement.
 They do not typically engage in regular inspection activities.

 The Sergeants may already be certified from previous positions or they will attend NAS training upon being appointed to the Commercial Enforcement Program and they are required to maintain their minimum certifications.
 The Sergeants main purpose it to oversee daily operational activities, events, schedules, and Maintenance of Effort reporting.
-Sergeants are also required to oversee other state programs such as the school bus program in addition to their Commercial Enforcement duties.
+Sergeants are also required to oversee other state programs such as the school bus program in addition to their MCSAP duties.

 CVSI's are required to attend NAS Part A, Part B, and General Hazmat as a condition of their employment.
 They are required to maintain their certifiations on an annual basis.
-The CVSI's primary function is to conduct mandatory state school bus inspections for their region.
+One of the CVSI's function is to conduct mandatory state school bus inspections for their region.
 They do engage in MCSAP events, check site operations and post-crash inspections when available.

-There are approximately 60 NHP sworn officers assigned to traffic enforcement which are trained to conduct Level II and III inspections.
+There are approximately 27 NHP sworn officers assigned to traffic enforcement which are trained to conduct a combination of Level I,II,III inspections, throughout the state to include checksites.
+Level 2, Level 3 inspections and MCSAP checksite inspections.
 For these sworn officers, CMV inspections are only to be conducted when not engaged in general traffic enforcement duties.
-These inspections do not count toward the NHP inspection goals, but are uploaded to SAFER and are included in MCMIS.
+These inspections are not projected goals, however we do count them for our end of year total inspection goals and do not count toward the NHP MCSAP inspection goals, but are uploaded to SAFER and are included in MCMIS.
 These officers are expected to maintain certifications and they may assist with MCSAP events if coverage is available and their certifications are current.